Materials-Consortia/OPTIMADE/optimade.rst

     General OPTiMaDe warning codes are specified in section `Warnings`_.

-  - Other OPTIONAL additional information *global to the query* that is not specified in this document, MUST start with a database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
+  - Other OPTIONAL additional information *global to the query* that is not specified in this document, MUST start with a database-provider-specific prefix (see section `Database-Provider-Specific Namespace Prefixes`_).

   - Example for a request made to :query-url:`http://example.com/optimade/v0.9/structures/?filter=a=1 AND b=2`: